smcalilly/js-intro-NICAR-2022/lesson.md

 ### Strings, variables, and functions
 #### Open up index.html
+(TODO: clarify this)
 Find the index.html in the file explorer.
 You should be able to double click to open that file in your web browser.

+#### Right click on your index.html page and click "inspect"
 When creating websites on the front-end, you'll spend a lot of time in what's called your browser's "Developer Tools" console.

-#### Right click on your index.html page and click "inspect"

 You should see a console like what I have.

+See:
 - inspector you can see the HTML
 - console you can run javascript code and see errors